Vyzh-17/Motion-Activated-Light/README.md

 3. Add your ESP32 device
 4. Add these variables:
    - `led` → type: Cloud Boolean, sync: Yes
    - `autoModeCloud` → type: Cloud Boolean, sync: Yes
 5. Click on Sketch and it will auto-generate `thingProperties.h`
+6. Download Arduino-Cloud-agent.
-6. In the generated sketch, paste the code:
+7. In the generated sketch, paste the code:

 ---